trongnguyenbinh/gitlab-tools/README.md

 **Problem**: "Repository already exists"
 - **Behavior**: The tool now automatically updates existing repositories with all branches

+**Problem**: "No 'origin' remote found"
+- **Cause**: Repository doesn't have an 'origin' remote configured
+- **Solution**: Ensure the repository was cloned properly with a valid remote URL

+**Problem**: "'IterableList' object has no attribute 'origin'"
+- **Cause**: Internal error when accessing git remotes
+- **Solution**: This is automatically handled by the tool.
+If you see this error, update to the latest version
+- **Details**: The tool safely iterates through remotes instead of using dot notation

 ### Publisher Issues

 **Problem**: "fatal: Could not read from remote repository"